 Most flights to Inverness Airport (INV) originate within the United Kingdom.
 Located east of the city, arriving passengers can rent a car, take a taxi or ride the Stagecoach bus or ScotRail train into Inverness.

 Larger airports near Inverness, Scotland are located in Edinburgh and Glasgow.
-Before booking your plane ticket, read our advice for Finding the Best Flight Fares
+Before booking your plane ticket, read our advice for Finding the Best Flight Fares!

 Buses and Trains to Inverness

-Train travel is also popular in the Highlands, but more expensive.
+Buses to Inverness are fairly frequent from other destinations in Scotland and the UK.
+Train travel is also popular in the Highlands, but typically more expensive than buses.
 Visitors can use direct trains to get to Inverness from major cities, like Edinburgh and Glasgow.
-Additionally, there is a night train for Inverness from London.
+Additionally, there is an overnight train to Inverness from London.

 Getting Around Inverness